UrbanMachine/node_helpers/README.md

 docker/launch node_helpers_showcase
 ```

-Take a look at the nodes under `pkgs/node_helpers/nodes`, and the launch files under
+Take a look at the nodes under `pkgs/node_helpers/nodes`, and the launch file under
-`pkgs/node_helpers/launch` to get an idea of some of the libraries features.
+`launch-profiles` to get an idea of some of the libraries features.

 Then, open http://localhost/ on your browser to view the project logs.